 - Financial Settlement - A student's course registration for a given semester is not complete until all expenses are paid or the first payment of the Installment Plan (the minimum amount due) is received.
 A Financial Settlement Checklist is posted by Baylor's Office of Student Financial Services.

 - Textbooks - Students can access required textbook information on BearWeb.
 After registering, select the "get books" option to see required textbooks.
 If no textbooks show under a specific course, professors will share any required materials with you either prior to or on the first day of class.

 The MBA Career Management team is passionate about helping you discover your career aspirations and land an amazing job.
 The job market can be difficult for any MBA student, so we encourage incoming students to start working before they arrive on campus.

-- Please watch the MBA Resume Workshop which has instructions on how to start the resume generating process.
+- Please watch the MBA Resume Workshop series which has instructions on how to start the resume generating process: Resume Workshop - Video 1

 - Contact Michael Estepp, Director of MBA Career Management, or Amy Vinson, Assistant Director for MBA Career Management, with career related questions.

 Resume Workshop - Video 2

 Resume Workshop - Video 3

 Incoming students with a business undergraduate degree will be expected to have a solid foundation in accounting principles, basic economics concepts, statistical data analysis, and corporate finance.
 In order to keep the length of the program to 16 months, no class time will be spent in Core 1 classes in review of business foundation principles.

 Students with minimal background in these areas should seek to strengthen their skills in order to facilitate a smooth transition into the MBA program.
 We recommend several options for strengthening skills in these areas: